 Over time, you watch the light slowly brighten, until it becomes the mesmerising glow of a white screen.

 After ten minutes, an eternity, an attendant appears.

-Nothing's changed, only you.
+Nothing has changed, only you.

-At the end, you're invited to touch the screen.
+With that, you're invited to touch the screen.